johan-gras/johan-gras.github.io/projects/indoortracking.md

 ## Multi-criteria tracking system
 The final goal of this project was the implementation of **a multi-criteria tracking system**.
 What this fancy name even mean ~~you may ask~~ ?
 This is *an end to end method*, that is where the **system** is coming from.
 The user of the method *can choose which object to follow* during the complete sequence of images, that is for the **tracking**.
-And the computation that tracks this object is based on not one but *an ensemble of [to see] image processing techniques*, there you go with your **multi-criteria** !
+And the computation that tracks this object is based on not one but *an ensemble of image processing techniques*, there you go with your **multi-criteria** !

 ### Ok, and what your tracking stuff is doing ?
 One can take *a full sequence of images* (based on a video), the system is first going [to compute the detection of motion](#motion-detection) on each frame (using our second technique, with the median as reference).